-Normal open burning regulations (See Below) still apply and you must call in for a burn permit on the day you intend to burn.
+Regular open burning regulations (See Below) still apply, and you must call in for a burn permit on the day you intend to burn.

 If you have any questions, please call us at 913-583-3886.

 1) Applicants are encouraged to request burn permits between 8 and 10 a.m. on the day the applicant desires to burn by calling 913-583-3886.
 Burn permits can be issued at other times throughout the day.
-Regardless, permission must be granted by NWCFD personnel prior to burning.
+Regardless, permission must be granted by NWCFD personnel before burning.

 2) NWCFD personnel, at their discretion, may issue burn permits via telephone.

 3) The applicant must be in legal control of the lot or parcel of land.